kimchirice/codecademy/bootstrap/composition_II_in_Red/readme.md

 Screen shot of Piet Mondrian's Composition II in Red, Blue, and Yellow The column’s height and colors, and the container’s height and width, are already included in style.css.
 Your goal is to recreate the painting by:

-using the existing container.
+* using the existing container.
-unscrambling the order of the provided columns. adjusting the widths of the provided columns. adding new rows and additional columns. nesting row(s) inside columns.
+* unscrambling the order of the provided columns.
+* adjusting the widths of the provided columns.
+* adding new rows and additional columns.
+* nesting row(s) inside columns.

 There will not be step-by-step instructions provided, however, there are hints in the steps if you get stuck along the way.
 Good luck and have fun!

-Note: You might have to resize the browser to see the entire painting.
+*Note*: You might have to resize the browser to see the entire painting.

 If you get stuck during this project, check out the project walk-through video which can be found in the help menu.